New study: How the potential of AI can be utilised to reduce the impact of climate change on Switzerland

 Thomas Brunschwiler

-Principal Researcher and Research Manager bei IBM Research
+Principal Researcher and Research Manager at IBM Research

 Images Award